gmukherjee98/Coursera_CleanData_FinalAssignment/README.md

 # Coursera_CleanData_FinalAssignment
+This dosument does the following
+I - brief description of the R script submitted for the assignment II - an outline of the files that are the code book for the assignment

-The script does the follows
+I: The script does the follows
 1. Creates the combined data set in the following steps
 a) Creates the unique column names from the features.txt file - these are the column names for the main data files X_train and X_test
 b) Creates the columns names for the activity_labels.txt